x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/new-features/build-numbers-and-release-dates.md

 # Exchange Server build numbers and release dates

-You can use the information in this article to verify the version of Exchange that is running in your organization.
+You can use the information in this article to verify the version of Microsoft Exchange Server that is running in your organization.

 This article is organized in sections that correspond to the major releases of Exchange.
 Each section lists build numbers for each Service Pack (SP), Cumulative Update (CU), Security Update (SU), or Update Rollup (RU) of the specific Exchange release.